 PlatformBest forCore strengthPricing

-JoveoUpstream interview optimizationCandidate quality & funnel controlCustom
+JoveoUpstream interview flowCandidate quality and funnel controlCustom

-AlexAutonomous interviewsAI-led conversational screeningCustom
+AlexAutonomous interviewsAI-led voice and video screeningCustom

 Eightfold AISkills-based evaluationStructured AI assessmentCustom